Build a simple app with text composables

 The following diagram is an example of annotated function:

-prefix character is @ annotation is composable followed by the function declaration
+Diagram showing anatomy of a composable function where prefix character @ annotation is composable followed by the function declaration.

 The following code snippet has examples of annotated properties.
 You will be using these in the coming codelabs.